Arlington National Cemetery: Wreaths Across America

 In 1992, the Worcester Wreath company in Harrington, Maine, had a surplus at the end of the Christmas holiday season.
 Recalling a boyhood trip to Arlington National Cemetery, company founder Morrill Worcester donated 5,000 wreaths to the cemetery to honor the cemetery's dead with the help of volunteers and a local trucking company.
 In 2005, after 13 years of similar donations, a photo of snowy gravestones covered with wreaths at the cemetery received widespread circulation on the internet.
 Thousands of people called Worcester Wreath Company, wanting to replicate the wreath-laying service at their own veteran cemeteries.
 In 2014, volunteers were able to place wreaths in all sections of the cemetery for the first time.

 On 22 February 1995, officials of the U.S. Department of Interior and the U.S. Department of the Army signed an agreement to transfer from Arlington House, The Robert E. Lee Memorial, to the U.S. Army a part of Arlington Woods, which was located in Section 29 of the National Park Service at Arlington National Cemetery between Arlington House and Fort Myer.
-The property transfer, which involved 12 acre of NPS land, was intended to permit Metzler to start expanding the cemetery beyond its existing boundaries.
+The property transfer, which involved 12 acre of NPS land, was intended to permit superintendent Metzler to start expanding the cemetery beyond its existing boundaries.

 In September 1996, Arlington Cemetery received the authority to transfer 12 acre of woodland from the National Park Service-controlled Arlington House in 2001, 37 acre of land in 1999 from the DoD that was the site of the Navy Annex building, 8 acre of land in 1999 from the Department of the Army that was part of Fort Myer, 4 acre of land from Arlington County's Southgate Road right-of-way in 2004, and just under 10 acre of land from Fort Myer in 2005.

 On 23 September 1996, the National Defense Authorization Act for Fiscal Year 1997 (Public Law 104–201) authorized the Secretary of the Interior to transfer to the Secretary of the Army all of the land in Section 29 that was within an "Arlington National Cemetery Interment Zone" and some of the land in the Section that was within a "Robert E. Lee Memorial Preservation Zone".